-Upon receipt of the Summary Report you may file an appeal if:
+Upon receipt of the Summary Report, you may file an appeal if:

-- You are not satisfied with the findings of the Rights Office - You disagree with the action taken or proposed by the provider - You think the Rights Office did not start or finish the investigation in a timely manner
+You are not satisfied with the findings of the Rights Office

+- You disagree with the action taken or proposed by the provider. - You think the Rights Office did not start or finish the investigation in a timely manner.

 Your appeal must be in writing and received by the local appeals committee within 45 days from the time you receive the Summary Report.
 Information on how to file your appeal will be given to you in the Summary Report.
-If you want help writing your appeal, your Rights Officer/Advisor can assist you; you may also contact one of the advocacy organization listed in Section VII of this book for assistance.
+If you want help writing your appeal, your Rights Officer/Advisor can assist you; you may also contact one of the advocacy organizations listed in Section VII of this book for assistance.
 Within five (5) business days after receiving your appeal, the appeals committee will review it to see if it meets the requirements, and will notify you, in writing, whether or not your appeal was accepted.
-This committee then has 25 days to review the case file provided by the Rights Office and make a decision on your appeal.
-You will receive their written decision no later than ten days after their meeting.
+The committee has 30 days to review the case file provided by the Rights Office and make a decision on your appeal.
+You will receive their written decision within 10 business days after their meeting.